MichaelVirnig/Number-1/README.md

-# Tutorial
+# My newb codes

-This is my tutorial repository.
+This is my spot for random code